 There is very little data about job prospects for law graduates, particularly data on the number of entry level jobs in law.
-However, according to Graduate Careers Australia, around 74% of those who graduated from law school 4 months earlier and were available for employment were in fact employed.
-This outcome is higher than the national average for graduate employment which is a little under 69%.
-Indeed, law graduates outperformed graduates in a number of STEM disciplines as illustrated in Figure 2.
+However, according to Graduate Careers Australia, around 75% of those who graduated from law school 4 months earlier and were available for employment were in fact employed full time when its 2017 Australian Graduate Survey was conducted.
+This outcome is just higher than the national average for graduate employment which is a little under 72%.
+Indeed, law graduates kept up with and even outperformed some graduates in a number of STEM disciplines as illustrated in Figure 2.
 Accordingly, reports in the media about the "bleak" job prospects for law graduates are overstated.
 All law graduates may not be employed in the legal profession but as the data suggests, a law degree places law graduates in good stead to secure employment across a variety of fields.